andis-sprinkis/tparts/README.md

 -   `_inline_static_asset_caching_id` – build-time generated ID string, used in the example site document static asset URLs for cache busting.

 ### Runtime data structures

+This section describes how the tparts script indexes the value files during building the project.

 #### Template values files index